-The second, "conceptual" criterion, that a theory own up to and as far as possible repay-its intellectual debts, is in a way no more than standard theoretical hygiene.
-But it is important to highlight, for two intertwined reasons.
-First, it turns out that several candidate theories of computing (including the official mathematical "theory of computation," mentioned above, as taught in computer science departments), as well as many of the reigning but largely tacit ideas about computing held in surrounding disciplines, implicitly rely, without explanation, on such substantial, recalcitrant notions as interpretation, representation and semantics.
-Second, which only makes
+The second, "conceptual" criterion, that a theory own up to-and as far as possible repay-its intellectual debts, is in a way no more than standard theoretical hygiene.
+But it is important to highlight, in the computational case, for two intertwined reasons.
+First, it turns out that several candidate theories of computing (including the official "Theory of Computation" mentioned above), as well as many of the reigning but largely tacit ideas about computing held in surrounding disciplines, implicitly rely, without explanation, on such substantial, recalcitrant notions as interpretation,7 representation, and semantics.8 Second, which only makes matters worse, there is a widespread tendency in the surrounding intellectual terrain to point to computation as a possible theory of those very recalcitrant notions.
+Unless we ferret out all such dependencies, and lay them in plain view, we run at least two serious risks: (i) of endorsing accounts that are either based on, or give rise to, vicious conceptual circularity; and (ii) of promulgating and legitimating various unwarranted preconceptions or parochial (e.g., modernist) biases (such as of a strict mind-body dualism).